ryanwhowe/websocket-workshop/README.md

 ]
 ```

-We can delete the "guest" role from our yorkshire realm and instead add these (the role names
+We can delete the "guest" role from our ws-workshop realm and instead add these (the role names
 might make sense for British history buffs later...)

 ```
 {
-  "name": "king",
+  "name": "type-a",
   "permissions": [
     {
-      "uri": "phpyork.",
+      "uri": "ws-workshop.",
       "match": "prefix",
       "allow": {
         "call": false,